Buying a new pair of rock climbing shoes can be an exciting, but daunting task, especially if it’s your first time.

 Fantastic for bouldering and high-level sport climbing, but best left at home for long alpine routes and trad routes.

-Beginners shoes should be straight.
-When you’re just starting out, you won’t have the technique, nor the toe strength to make use of an asymmetric shoe and the discomfort is likely to put you off climbing.
+Beginners should be straight.
+When you’re just starting out, you won’t have the technique, nor the toe strength to make use of the asymmetry and the discomfort is likely to put you off climbing.
 So stick to the straight designs.

 Start out with a straight or low asymmetry shoe and focus on perfecting your movement skills